U.S. House GOP backs McCarthy as speaker after tense and chaotic late-night session - NewsBreak

 McCarthy also promised to cut spending, though he would need to broker a deal with the Democratic Senate and the Biden administration for that to actually happen.

-The nominating speech for McCarthy on the 14th ballot came from McHenry, who is slated to become chairman of the powerful House Financial Services Committee.
+The nominating speech for McCarthy on the 14th ballot came from McHenry, a McCarthy ally who is slated to become chairman of the powerful House Financial Services Committee.

 “I’m one of the few members left on the Republican side who has had the pleasure of serving with Kevin for the entirety of his tenure in the House,” McHenry said.
 “He’s unflinchingly optimistic, the glass is always half full.
 That’s been a hell of a trait, especially this week.
 He’s relentless.
 The man does not quit.”